Retire in Hungary

 What are the most challenging aspects of retiring in Hungary?

-"Dealing with bureaucracy, customs, some different traffic rules and a different way of thinking," explained one retiree living in Budapest.
+"Dealing with bureaucracy, customs, some different traffic rules and a different way of thinking," said one retiree in Budapest.

 What are the most rewarding aspects of retiring in Hungary?